7 Common Reasons for Losing Your Best Talent

 4. Revenue Over People

-When a business values its bottom line more than its people, the best talent goes somewhere else.
+When a business values its bottom line more than its people, the best talent goes elsewhere.
 They leave behind those who are too mediocre or apathetic to find a better position.
 The result is a culture of underperformance, low morale, and even disciplinary issues.
 Obviously, things like revenue, output, pleasing stakeholders, and productivity are important, but success eventually depends on the individuals who do the task.

 5. Insufficient Recognition